elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-different-types-of-transformations-that-can-be-applied-to-functions.md

 _schema: default
 id: 168397
 date: 2025-02-03
-title: >-
-    What are the different types of transformations that can be applied to functions?
+title: What are the different types of transformations that can be applied to functions?
-article_title: >-
-    What are the different types of transformations that can be applied to functions?
+article_title: What are the different types of transformations that can be applied to functions?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains the different types of transformations that can be applied to functions including translations, reflections, stretches and compressions, and the combination of multiple transformations.
+    This content discusses the various types of transformations that can be applied to functions, including translations, reflections, stretches, compressions, and their combinations, which are crucial for understanding function graphs.
   page_keywords: >-
-    transformations of functions, translations, shifts, reflections, vertical shifts, horizontal shifts, vertical stretch, horizontal compression, function behavior, graph manipulation
+    transformations, functions, translations, shifts, reflections, stretches, compressions, horizontal shifts, vertical shifts, horizontal compression, vertical compression, combining transformations, graph manipulation, square root functions, quadratic functions
 author: QuickTakes
 question: >-
     What are the different types of transformations that can be applied to functions?